TheAlgorithms/Go/STYLE.md

 ### Symbol Naming

-Go symbols should be named in the `camelCase` or `UpperCamelCase`, depending of whether the symbol is exported or not.
+Go symbols should be named in the `camelCase` or `PascalCase`, depending of whether the symbol is exported or not.
 The case when using acronymns in names should be consistent.
 Use `json` or `JSON` instead of `Json`.